kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 <<< ./snippets/App.vue.snippet:6[js]

-The function `fetch_message()` will [search](/sdk/js/6/controllers/document/search/) for the first hundred newest messages and store them in our array before subscribe to notification about `messages` collection.
-We called it in the `valid()` function we created before.
+The function `fetch_message()` will [search](/sdk/js/6/controllers/document/search/) for the first hundred newest messages and store them in our array, before subscribing to changes in the `messages` collection.
+We called it in the `valid()` function we created above.

 <<< ./snippets/App.vue.snippet:7[js]

-Now, just add the following html code to display the messages:
+Now, add the following HTML code to display the messages:

 <<< ./snippets/App.vue.snippet:8[html]

-To finish this part, just add the following css classes:
+To finish this part, add the following CSS classes:

 <<< ./snippets/App.vue.snippet:9[css]

 We can now display the messages stored in Kuzzle.
-Cool but we need to create some right ?
+All there is to do is to create some.

 ## Send messages